Now offering multiple entry points for some courses - January, May, and September.

 We are thrilled to announce that the brand-new ‘Institute for Creativity and Technology’ has opened.
 The new building is an integral part of the Design District on Greenwich peninsula, providing Ravensbourne students and the local creative community a hub for experimentation.
 The building ushers in a new era and is the first time Ravensbourne has simultaneously occupied two buildings in its 62-year history.

 The ‘Institute for Creativity and Technology’ is a future-focused home of experimentation, connection and collaboration.
-For the first time, Ravensbourne students will be able to access a building dedicated to postgraduate study and the future of design.
 Led by a diverse community of ethical thinkers, creators and disruptors, it is a place where hi-tech collides with lo-tech and no-tech.
 It provides a space to explore new frontiers in cutting-edge design and media practice.
 Students and staff will be encouraged to explore materials and technologies, utilise rapid prototyping and laser cutting techniques, 3D digital printing and creative coding.

 Interior shot of the Institute for Creativity and Technology.